When To Use the Salutation "To Whom It May Concern"

-But if you’re not sure which person in the department is responsible for reviewing feedback, especially if it’s a large organization, it’s acceptable to use a generic greeting.
-This is especially helpful if feedback will need to be addressed by multiple people or departments.
+But if you're not sure which person in the department is responsible for reviewing feedback, especially if it's a large organization, it's acceptable to use a generic greeting.
+This is especially helpful if feedback needs to be addressed by multiple people or departments.

 "To Whom It May Concern" alternatives

-In many cases, using this salutation can seem outdated, impersonal or unfriendly, especially if you’ve met the recipient or know their name or job role.
-Here are a few alternatives you may want to consider before starting a business email or letter with “To Whom It May Concern.”
+This salutation can often seem outdated, impersonal or unfriendly, especially if you've met the recipient or know their name or job role.
+You may want to consider a few alternatives before starting a business email or letter with "To Whom It May Concern."

 1. "Dear [First Name]" or "Dear [Mr./Mrs./Ms./Dr./Professor] [Last Name]"